Pubs in England and Wales drop below 40,000 for first time on record

 Emma McClarkin, chief executive of the British Beer and Pub Association, said: “When pubs are forced to close it’s a huge loss to the local community, and these numbers paint a devastating picture of how pubs are being lost in villages, towns and cities across the country.

-“As a sector we have just weathered the hardest two years on memory, and we now face the challenge of extreme rising costs, with only one in three hospitality businesses currently profitable.
+“As a sector we have just weathered the hardest two years in memory, and we now face the challenge of extreme rising costs, with only one in three hospitality businesses currently profitable.

 “It’s essential that we receive relief to ease these pressures or we really do risk losing more pubs year on year.”

-In the past week, pub bosses have warned of the impact of rail strikes on sales for hospitality firms, adding to the existing problems of price hikes and waning consumer demand.
+In the past week, pub bosses have warned of the impact of rail strikes on sales for hospitality firms, adding to the existing problems of price increases and waning consumer demand.

 Register for free to continue reading